cardano-foundation/cardano-academy/glossary.md

 **Resident set size (RSS)** is the portion of memory occupied by a process that is held in main memory (RAM).

 **Reward**: an amount contained in each new block that is paid out to the stakeholder by the network.

+#### Reward Sharing Scheme (RSS)
+This is an integral part of Cardano’s consensus protocol.
+The reward-sharing scheme puts incentives in place so that the system encourages behaviours beneficial to the functioning of the system.

 **Rewards Wallet**: a wallet that stores ada which can be used in stake delegation.
 The stake from a single Rewards wallet can only be delegated to a single stake pool.
 To delegate to more than one stake pool, you will need to create multiple Rewards wallets and distribute ada among them.